Freedom Lane: Zchool Days

 “Can I ask you something, kid?”
 Paulie asked.
 “If I called you a mulignon, like as a term of endearment, would you be offended?”

 “Depends,” Da’Quarius said.
-“Would you be offended if I called you a greasy headed ginny?”
+“Would you be offended if I called you a greasy-headed ginny fuck, like as a term of endearment an’ shit?”

-“Point taken,” Paulie said.
+“Point taken,” Paulie said, nodding.
 “Come on, kid.
-Clean up the bathroom then I’ll show you how to toss the dough.”
+Clean up the bathroom, then I’ll show you how to toss the dough.”